Siphon880gh/devbrain/Enterprise - DevOps, CI CD, DOCKER, Kubernetes, Jenkins, Redis, Linux, Scaling, Server Admin/__ Server Management - 2. Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 	  authorization: enabled
 	```

-	- Restart mongo service so the settings apply:
+	- Restart mongo service so the settings apply (or use your equivalent mongo restart command):
 	```
 	sudo systemctl restart mongod
 	```